epfl-dlab/GoogleTrendsAnchorBank/README.md

 ![Image portraying output of the library, where issues are fixed](./example/imgs/result2.png)

-# You can also do it from the command line!
+# Command line usage

 More of a command-line person?
-Worry not!
+Not to worry!
 You can also use `gtab` with it (on UNIX-like computers at least...).
 First, you have to initialize the `gtab` config directory somewhere:

 ~~~bash